Skip to content

 Code blocks inside list items

-Fenced code block delimiters (``` and ~~~) are checked for indentation just like prose continuation content.
-The content between the fences is not checked — only the opener and closer lines matter for determining whether the code block belongs to the list item.
+An under-indented fenced code block (``` or ~~~) is checked and fixed, because too little indentation lets the block escape the list item.
+The content between the fences is not inspected for its own indentation; only the opener and closer lines decide whether the block belongs to the list item.

 1. Item